7 Layer Salad

 How to Make 7 Layer Salad

-- Layers – Grab your 9 x 13 inch glass dish or trifle bowl and start assembling the layers.
-Start with a layer of chopped lettuce then top with peas, onion, celery, bacon and eggs.
+- Layers – Grab your 9 x 13 inch glass dish or glass bowl (we used a trifle bowl) and start assembling the layers.
+Start with a layer of chopped lettuce then top with peas, onion, celery, bacon and hard boiled egg.

 - Dressing – Next it’s time to top with a layer of mayonnaise and then sprinkle on the sugar.